EpiphanySoft/watchable/README.md

         }
     });

-To relay all events fired by `watchable1`, however, requires a different approach:
+To relay all events fired by `watchable1`, however, requires a different approach.
+The solution provided by `watchable` is an event relayer:

+    const relayEvents = require('@epiphanysoft/watchable/relay');

+The above require returns a function that can be used to create event relayers but it also enables the latent `relayEvents` provided by all watchable instances.

+These are equivalent:

+    relayEvents(watchable1, watchable2);

     watchable1.relayEvents(watchable2);

-This creates an event relayer (an instance of `Relayer`) and registers it with `watchable1`.
+They both creates an event relayer and registers it with `watchable1`.
+The second form is generally preferred since most of the operations provided by `watchable` are instance methods.
+Basically, as long as some module issues a `require('.../watchable/relay)` then the `relayEvent` method (already defined on all watchable objects) will work properly.

 This relayer can be later removed: